 What is it about my next video that will make it impossible NOT to share?

-YouTube is full of average stuff that never gets watched so what can you make that will stand out from the crowd?
+YouTube is full of average stuff that never gets watched.
+So what can you do to make your videos stand out from the crowd?

 A video that starts with lots of waffle is not going to get watched.
 Attention spans just don’t allow it.